pewpewlive/hybroid-live/CONTRIBUTING.md

 1. _Name_ (interfaces only)
 2. _Code Snippet_ (not written as a distinct subsection)
 3. _Description_ (not a distinct subsection)
+4. Constructor
-4. Methods
+5. Methods
-5. Extra Methods (interfaces only)
+6. Extra Methods (interfaces only)
-6. Associated Functions
+7. Associated Functions
-7. Implementations (interfaces only)
+8. Implementations (interfaces only)

 It is noteworthy to say that functions, structures and any other value in the codebase may or may not have small helpful comments above them.